konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class/index.md

 # initialize the SplittingAI
 splitting_ai = SplittingAI(model)

-# SplittingAI can be ran in two modes: returning a list of sub-Documents as the result of the input Document
+# SplittingAI can be run in two modes: returning a list of sub-Documents as the result of the input Document
 # splitting or returning a copy of the input Document with Pages predicted as first having an attribute
 # "is_first_page".
 The flag "return_pages" has to be True for the latter; let's use it
 new_document = splitting_ai.propose_split_documents(test_document, return_pages=True)